Finance & Tax Consultants

 Skilled Visa Income Thresholds Update

-Australia is also adjusting the income thresholds for skilled visa applications.
-Starting July 1, 2025, these thresholds will increase by 4.6%, reflecting an effort to attract and retain highly skilled migrants.
+Australia also adjusted the income thresholds for skilled visa applications.
+From July 1, 2025, these thresholds increased by 4.6%, reflecting an effort to attract and retain highly skilled migrants.

 This increase recognizes the growing demand for skilled professionals in various sectors and represents a strategic shift to ensure Australian businesses have access to the talent necessary for future innovation.